When Is It Time for Assisted Living? Essential Signs to Know

 Unsafe home features like inaccessible bedrooms, narrow hallways, and difficult bathtubs indicate potential hazards.
 Inadequate lighting can also hinder mobility at home.
 If installing safety features like ramps or chair lifts is too expensive or daunting, it might be time to consider moving to an assisted living facility.

 Assisted living communities are specifically designed to meet senior living needs with essential safety features.
+Many are built to ADA standards, including wider doorways to accommodate wheelchairs, and with bathrooms with built in grab bars and non-slip mats to reduce the risk of falls.
 These communities provide a safe and secure environment, reducing the risk of accidents and promoting independence.

 Home Repairs and Maintenance Neglect